estruyf/vscode-demo-time/README.md

 1. **Installation**: Install the extension.​
 2. **Initialization**: After installation, initialize the extension in your project by opening the Explorer panel in VS Code.
 Locate the **Demo Time** view and click on the "**Initialize**" button.
-This action creates a `.demo` folder in your workspace containing a `demo.json` file.​
+This action creates a `.demo` folder in your workspace containing either a `demo.json` or `demo.yaml` file, depending on your chosen format.​
-3. **Creating Demos**: Populate the `demo.json` file with your actions, defining each step and action as required.​ More information about the available actions can be found in the [supported actions](https://demotime.show/actions/) documentation section.
+3. **Creating Demos**: Populate the demo file with your actions, defining each step and action as required.​ More information about the available actions can be found in the [supported actions](https://demotime.show/actions/) documentation section.

 ## Documentation